Stockton Box Mill at West Point probably in the mid 1940’s

 This mill existed to provide lumber to box factories, or finishing mills, such as the one in Toyon, also owned by American Forest Products.
 The lumber from this mill was hauled by Autocar or Peterbilt trucks to the railhead at Toyon, or all the way to Stockton.

 The logging camp for this mill was called Robinville.
-The electrical lines ended at West Point, so the residences at Robinville used kerosene or Coleman gas lights, had only cold water unless it was heated on the wood stove, and used an outhouse.
+(See Jerry Meyers’s comment later on this page explaining where this name came from) The electrical lines ended at West Point, so the residences at Robinville used kerosene or Coleman gas lights, had only cold water unless it was heated on the wood stove, and used an outhouse.
 Robert’s father soon put in a propane stove for cooking, oil heaters for space heating, a water heater, and expanded the size of the cabin in which they lived.

 Robert Fischer identifies two of these fellows for us.
 Of the three men pictured, the center one is Jasper Houston, the saw filer, a real Southern gentleman from Louisiana.
 The picture on the right is Harry Oatman, the mill manager.
 Click to enlargeThis same page is in our “Outdoor Exhibits” section to illustrate how our new-to-us Jammer was used.